tomnaylor/Formula-One-Predictor-and-Stats/README.md

 ### User Stories
 #### First time visitor
-As a first time user…
+As a first time user:
-* I want to quickly get stats I want to see
 * I want to be guided to the most current race
 * I want the features explained with clear and concise languages
-* I want to see quickly who has won each race
-* I want to see current points haul for each driver
+* I want to see current points haul for each driver as the season progresses
 * I want to see a prediction for final positions after all rounds are complete
-* I want to see images used to make looking at the data more user friendly

 #### Returning visitor
+As a returning visitor:
 * I want to see new data as soon as possible
 * I want to see updated predictions for the current season
 * I want to know what races are left this season and where / when they are